Disability Support Services

 Prince William Sound Community College provides accommodations for students with disabilities under provisions of the Americans with Disabilities Act (ADA) and section 504 of the Rehabilitation Act.
 It is the student’s sole responsibility to request services in writing and to provide documentation for the purpose of determining eligibility for services.
 Eligibility under ADA requires that a person has a diagnosed impairment which significantly limits one or more major life activities.
 Current case law defines major life activities as walking, sitting, standing, seeing, hearing, speaking, breathing, reading, writing, working, performing mathematical calculations, and caring for oneself.
 Both the impairment and the limitation of a major life activity must be established to be eligible under ADA.
 Diagnoses are primarily derived from the Diagnostic and Statistical Manual (DSM) version IV, Revised or the International Classification of Diseases (ICD) version 10.

-The Request for Services form must be submitted with documentation of the disability to Greta Palmer, DSS Coordinator, by mail, email, or fax.
+The Request for Services form must be submitted with documentation of the disability to Greta Palmer, Disability Accommodations Coordinator, by mail, email, or fax.
 Submit required documents confidentially:

 Email: gpalmer AT pwscc DOT edu